Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/Model_and_Physical_file_concepts.md

 of the RECV command.

-To implement this mechanism, the value of the FILE parameter of the RECV command, at the requester end, must be equal to the pre- defined value ALL (FILE = ALL).
+To implement this mechanism, the value of the FILE parameter of the RECV command, at the requester end, must be equal to the pre-defined value ALL (FILE = ALL).

 Transfers do not take place simultaneously.